Social Learning with Endogenous Information and the Countervailing Effects of Homophily

-People learn about opportunities and actions by observing the experiences of their friends.
+People learn about beneficial opportunities and actions by observing the experiences of their friends.
 We model how homophily---the tendency to associate with similar others---affects both the endogenous quality and diversity of the information accessible to decision makers.
-Homophily provides higher-quality information, since observing the payoffs of another person is more informative the more similar that person is to the decision maker.
-However, homophily can lead people to take actions that generate less information.
-We show how network connectivity influences the tradeoff between the endogenous quantity and quality of information.
+Homophily has countervailing implications.
+Observing the payoff of another person is more informative the more similar that person's payoff function is to that of the decision maker.
+However, if agents with similar preferences herd on the same action, then homophily can lead agents to miss out on knowledge of the payoffs of other actions.
+We show how network connectivity influences this tradeoff and affects the endogenous collection of information.
 Although homophily hampers learning in sparse networks, it enhances learning in sufficiently dense networks.

 \textsc{JEL Classification Codes:} D85, D13, L14, O12, Z13

 \textsc{Keywords:} Social Networks, Homophily, Networks, Herding, Social Learning, Investments, Information, Social Capital, Inequality, Immobility